Vision-and-Learning-Lab-UAlberta/home/content/post/shuang_tpami2022/index.md

 ---
-title: "Investigating Pose Representations and Motion Contexts Modeling for 3D Motion Prediction"
+title: "Our paper \"Investigating Pose Representations and Motion Contexts Modeling for 3D Motion Prediction\" is accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence!"

 subtitle: ''
 summary: ''
 authors: